Michael Chance

-Michael Chance CBE (born in Penn, Buckinghamshire, 7 March 1955) is an English countertenor and the founder and Artistic Director of The Grange Festival.
+Michael Chance CBE (born 7 March 1955) is an English countertenor and the founder and Artistic Director of The Grange Festival.

 Early life

-Chance was born in Penn, Buckinghamshire, into a musical family.
-After growing up as a chorister at St George's Chapel, Windsor Castle, attending the St George's School, he went on to Eton and later King's College, Cambridge.
+Chance was born in Penn, Buckinghamshire, England.
+He was a chorister of St George's Chapel, Windsor Castle and attended preparatory school at St George's School.
+He then attended Eton College and King's College, Cambridge.